Remls/hijri-date/README.md

 - The function `isEstimate` has been **REMOVED**.
 There is no more need to check if the date was made from an estimate, as you can now always just get the corresponding Gregorian date with a call to `getGregorianDate`, regardless of how it was created.
 - The function `getEstimatedFrom` has been **REMOVED** in favour of `getGregorianDate`.
 - The function `resetEstimation` has been **REMOVED** in favour of `resetGregorianDate`.
+- The functions `addDays` and `subDays` will now use the underlying Gregorian date by default for calculations.
+  - To maintain the same behaviour as before, pass `false` to `$useGregorian` parameter of these functions.